Nonlinear Stability of Static N\'eel Walls in Ferromagnetic Thin Films

-\begin{remark} It is known that the nonlinear term in \eqref{eq:nlpert} is invariant to translations in the spatial variable (see Lemma 2.6 in \cite{Melc03}).
+The nonlinear term in $\nabla \cE(\theta)$ is invariant under space translations (see Lemma 2.6 in \cite{Melc03}).
 Thus, if $\brt$ denotes the phase of the static N\'eel wall, then $\nabla \cE(\brt(\cdot +\delta))=0$ for every $\delta\in \R$.
-This symmetry is inherited by equation \eqref{eq:FOnlpert}.
-Indeed,
+Equation \eqref{eq:FOnlpert} inherits this translation symmetry as